lefevre-fraser/GME/Doc/README_in.txt

   - Model Editor: don't draw every tab all the time.
 Fixes bug where the contents of multiple models were visible (META-404)
   - CSharpComponentWizard: support Visual Studio 2012
   - Disable reg-free activation for CCoreCollectionHandler (GME-418)
+  - Fixed a memory leak in opening MgaMetaProjects

 Release Notes of Release 13.7.10
 ----------------------------------